Aussies Abroad: LMP3 class win at Watkins Glen - Speedcafe.com

 The Australian led the race for a short time in the early stages in the Dutch Grand Prix before slipping down the order to ninth, where he finished one second off the pace.

-Nathan Herne – United States American TA2 Series
+Nathan Herne, Matthew Brabham – United States American TA2 Series

 Nathan Herne finished in sixth place at the Mid-Ohio Sports Car Course this weekend in the United States American TA2 Series.